 Average Weather at Geraldton (Greenstone Regional) Airport Canada

-At Geraldton (Greenstone Regional) Airport, the temperature typically varies from -10°F to 74°F over the course of the year, and is rarely below -32°F or above 83°F.
+At Geraldton (Greenstone Regional) Airport, the summers are comfortable and partly cloudy and the winters are frigid, snowy, and overcast.
+Over the course of the year, the temperature typically varies from -10°F to 74°F and is rarely below -32°F or above 83°F.

 The warm season lasts for 3.8 months, from May 20 to September 15, with an average daily high temperature above 61°F. The hottest day of the year is July 25, with an average high of 74°F and low of 54°F.